helm-unittest/helm-unittest/README.md

 As more people use the unittest plugin, more questions will come.
 Therefore a [Frequently Asked Question page](./FAQ.md) is created to answer the most common questions.

-If you are missing an anwer to a question feel free to raise a ticket.
+If you are missing an answer to a question, feel free to raise a ticket.

 ## Related Projects / Commands